 If users can’t navigate your site properly, they’ll bounce back to the SERP and click another listing that probably belongs to one of your competitors!

-In this case, you’ve just lost a possible conversion and have potentially damaged your brand reputation, which is not an executive’s ideal situation.
+In this case, you’ve just lost a possible conversion and have potentially damaged your brand reputation and credibility, which is not an executive’s ideal situation.

 Share this information with the higher-ups, and they’ll realize that the investment in your work is about more than just rankings — it’s overall company success.

-4. SEO Needs to Capture Traffic Driven from Other Advertising Campaigns
+4. SEO Helps Capture Traffic from Other Advertising Campaigns

 Although SEO keyword research is used to attract users from non-branded keywords, SEO is important for brand-related keywords, too.

 Paid media campaigns generate interest in a product or service you offer.
-SEO provides value to capture that demand.
-Your site needs to optimized for those heavy invested campaigns to make sure you capture the traffic that may come from those advertising campaigns.
+But to make sure you actually capture the traffic that may come from those expensive advertising campaigns, your site needs to be optimized to provide optimal value.

 New product releases are a great example of this.
 Does the product page include all relevant information to ensure it ranks?
-Do you need to create informational content to support that product release to provide the user more information?
+Do you need to create informational content to support that product release and provide the user with more information?

 Recommended Reading: Leveraging SEO Data to Inform Online Merchandisers’ Strategies

-In cases like this, people tend to forget about SEO because they think the website and other marketing channels will be enough, but the content needs to be optimized for the demand you create for users searching Google.
+In cases like this, people tend to forget about SEO because they think the website and other digital marketing channels will be enough to drive conversions.
+But, to reach users searching on Google, the content needs to be optimized for the demand you create.

 This is a great opportunity to show how SEO reinforces the work of other marketing channels